 Students may interview for only one advocacy honors program.
-Any student, regardless of Track, who receives an A+ or A in their second semester LAWS II class will also have the opportunity to interview for the Moot Court Honors Program as a brief writer without regard to their performance in the intramural competition.
+Any student, regardless of Track, who receives an A+ or A in their secondsemester LAWS II class will also have the opportunity to interview for the Moot Court Honors Program as a brief writer without regard to their performance in the intramural competition.

-A student may be eligible for membership in the Moot Court Honors Program as a rising 2L student only if they have a minimum 2.9 GPA and a minimum grade of B- in LAWS II.
-Any student placed on academic probation will be excluded for the following semester.
+A student may be eligible for membership In the Moot Court Honors Program as a rising 2L student only if they have a minimum 2.9 GPA and a minimum grade of B- in LAWS II.
+Transfer students who have been accepted into their law school's moot court program, by invitation of the Student Services Office, may also be eligible to apply to the Moot Court Honors Program.
+Any student placed on academic probation will be excluded from participating in the Moot Court Honors Program and will not receive academic credit during that probation period.
 If academic probation is cured, the prospective program member may become eligible and be able to interview if a position becomes available.
-Transfer students who have been accepted into their law school's moot court program, by invitation of the Office of the Dean of Students, may also be eligible to apply to the Moot Court Honors Program.
+Selections for the subsequent semesters are at the discretion of the faculty advisor(s).
+If a student is placed on academic probation during their last semester of law school, the student will not receive academic credit during the last semester and should discuss alternatives for academic credit and graduation requirements with the Student Services Office.

 c.
-Membership: Upper-Division Students
+Membership: upper-division students

 The Program Directors, in their discretion and depending on the year, may conduct moot court tryouts for upper-division students who did not try out in their first year.
 If a tryout for upper-division students is held, upper-division students (second-year day, and second- and third-year evening and PLEAS/Part-time day students) who did not participate in the intramural competition may apply to be oralists providing they have a cumulative GPA of 3.2 at the end of the previous fall semester, a minimum cumulative 3.0 GPA in LAWS I and II, and a minimum grade of B in LAWS II.

 Second-year day, and second- and third-year evening and PLEAS/Part-time day students may apply to Moot Court as a writer only if they received an A or A+ in LAWS II.
-If a tryout is to be held, upper division students will receive notice in the spring semester of the academic year and the tryout will be held following the completion of the spring semester.
+If a tryout is to be held, upper-division students will receive notice in the spring semester of the academic year, and the tryout will be held following the completion of the spring semester.

 d.
-Interschool Competitions
+Interschool competitions

 Southwestern currently participates in several competitions throughout the United States, most of which occur during the spring semester.
-Moot Court members are assigned to particular competitions by the Board of Governors with the assistance and approval of the faculty directors(s).
+Moot Court Honors Program members are assigned to particular competitions by the Board of Governors with the assistance and approval of the faculty directors(s).
 Students register for academic credit in accordance with the policies set forth below.